 Look up your Cloud DNS name servers

 For Cloud DNS to work, you must determine the name servers that have been associated with your managed zone and verify that they match the name servers for your domain.
 Different managed zones have different name servers.

 Under Zone name, select the name of your managed zone.

-- On the Zone details screen, click Registrar Setup at the far right of the screen.
+On the Zone details page, click Registrar setup at the top right of the page.

 To return the list of name servers that are configured to serve